lambdaclass/cairo-vm_in_go/README.md

 ##### Relocatable.AddFelt

 This method adds a Felt value to the relocatable's offset by first converting the relocatable's offset to a Felt, performing felt addition between the offset and the felt value, and then converting the new offset to a uint value.
-This method retruns an error if the new offset exceeds the size of a uint.
+This method returns an error if the new offset exceeds the size of a uint.

 ```go
 // Adds a Felt value to a Relocatable